-The internet may provide an important pathway for accessing information and perceptions valuable in clinical settings (Whitlock, Powers & Eckenrode 2007).
-It may be beneficial to include use of prosuicide and self-harm websites and viewing of harmful content online as a standard item during clinical assessment (Shafi et al. 2020; Padmanathan, 2018; Marchant et al. 2017)
+The internet may provide an important pathway for accessing information and perceptions valuable in clinical settings (Whitlock, Powers & Eckenrode, 2007).
+It may be beneficial to include digital selfharm, use of pro-suicide and self-harm websites and viewing of harmful content online as a standard item during clinical assessment (Patchin, Hinduja & Meldrum.
+2023; Semenza et al. 2022; Marchant et al. 2021; Shafi et al. 2020; Padmanathan, 2018; Marchant et al. 2017)